 If you have gotten into the car, it’s possible to reset the system.
 With a little patience, you might be able to deactivate the alarm by trying to start the car.

 Obviously, the car isn’t going to start while the alarm is activated, but the same steps might help deactivate it.
 If the anti-theft device light is on the dash, put your key in the ignition and turn it ON.
-At this position, the accessories are activated, such as the radio.
+At this position, accessories such as the radio will be activated.

 If the system resets itself, the light will go off.
 In some cases, this could take several minutes of waiting.
 Once the light is off, you should be able to start the vehicle as normal.
 There’s also the chance that the light went off because you drained the battery, which means you have another problem to think about.